-Simple, entertaining Italian conversation for beginners and intermediate speakers with slow audio, Italian transcript, and English translation to help you improve your listening and reading skills.
+Simple, entertaining news for beginners and intermediate speakers with slow audio, Italian transcript, and English translation to help you improve your listening and reading skills.

 What's in a Reading?